 - Coverage duration

-- You choose how long you need insurance protection: anywhere from one month up to several.
+- You choose how long you need insurance protection: anywhere from one month up to 364 days.

 - Plan features

-- Choose additional benefits based on your health care needs and budget, such as prescription drug coverage, low out-of-pocket maximums, and in some cases, extra non-insurance savings such as access to vision benefits and telemedicine consultations.
+- Choose additional benefits based on your health care needs and budget, such as prescription drug coverage, low out-of-pocket maximums, and in some cases, doctor office visit copays and specialty benefit copays for Urgent Care visits.

 - You receive a medical coverage solution until the time when you may select a major medical plan.

-When you want a plan that offers you a great range of choices and flexibility in plan features and length of coverage, short term health insurance deserves your consideration.
+When you want a plan that offers you a range of choices and flexibility in plan features and length of coverage, short term health insurance is a consideration.

 Supplemental Health Insurance for Coverage Gaps